PUBLIC SERVICE COMMISSION REGULATORY ECONOMIST I

 Please make sure that you provide sufficient information on your application to show that you meet the qualifications for this recruitment.
 All information concerning your qualifications must be submitted by the closing date.
 We will not consider information submitted after this date.
 Successful candidates will be ranked as Best Qualified, Better Qualified, or Qualified and placed on the eligible (employment) list for at least one year.

-The examination will consist of a rating of your education, training, and experience as presented on your application and as they relate to the requirements of the position.
-You may be required to complete supplemental questionnaire.
+The examination will consist of a rating of your education, training, and experience related to the requirements of the position.
+You may be required to complete a qualifications supplement, or the rating may be based on your application.
 Therefore, it is important that you provide complete and accurate information on your application.
+Report all experience and education that is related to this position.